onewelcome/dotnet-mvc-oauth-example/README.md

 #### 2.1.1 Setup middleware

-When you create a new ASP.NET Core project choose the API template without authentication.
+When you create an new ASP.NET Core project choose the API template without authentication.
 In the `Startup.cs` file we can configurate our middleware.
 The default middleware offered by the ASP.NET framework does not cover what we need so we have to implement a custom autentication middleware.